zackmorgs/EcomBoilerplate/README.md

 ## TailwindCSS Integration
 Project uses SCSS and tailwind's PurgeCSS features to ensure only the actually used styles are "compiled" to the `./src/EcomComponents/wwwroot/css/styles.css` file which is included in the `EcomServer` Blazor server project.

+### Notes
+- I will not add a payment gateway to this repo.
+You'll have to purchase that from me.